#411: Things I Wish Someone Had Explained To Me Sooner About Python Transcript

 03:29 I'm both new.

-03:36 It is where I first started running into trouble with the paradox that I wound up addressing in my book.
+03:35 It is where I first started running into trouble with the paradox that I wound up addressing in my book on back of that.

-03:42 I'm back to that, but the paradox that a lot of people find themselves in, it's like, I know all this stuff, but I don't know enough to do this thing.
+03:43 But the paradox that a lot of people find themselves in is like, I know all this stuff, but I don't know enough to do this thing.

-03:58 It's like, oh, you just have to type this stuff into, into, into this file and you run the file and look at that.
+03:58 And it's like, oh, you just have to type this stuff into this file and you run the file and look at that.

 04:04 You have a hello world.